Cooper Norcross Health: MD Anderson Cancer Center at Cooper

 In 2013, George Norcross, a New Jersey native and chairman of the Cooper's board, led the effort to create a new partnership between Cooper University Hospital and MD Anderson Cancer Center in Houston.
 The two institutions opened a $100 million free-standing facility that houses comprehensive outpatient cancer services, including medical oncology, radiation oncology, surgical oncology, gynecologic oncology, and urology.
 Other resources include a new pathology laboratory, linear accelerator and PET-CT facility.
-The center offers patients in the Delaware Valley access to MD Anderson's cancer treatment protocols and clinical trials.
+The center offers patients in the Philadelphia metropolitan area access to MD Anderson's cancer treatment protocols and clinical trials.
 The MD Anderson Cancer unit at Cooper has 30 inpatient state-of-the-art private rooms on the fifth floor of the Roberts Pavilion.

 Cooper University Hospital is one of three co-branded partner institutions of MD Anderson Cancer Center, which include the Banner MD Anderson Cancer Center in Arizona and MD Anderson International in Spain.

 The MD Anderson Cancer Center at Cooper had over 6,500 new patient visits in 2016.

 The Leapfrog Group for Pancreatic Surgery ranks MD Anderson Cooper number one in the state of New Jersey for safety in Pancreatic surgery.

 As of 2017, Cooper is one of the largest healthcare providers in the Philadelphia and South Jersey region with over 1.2 million outpatient visits annually and over 7,000 employees.
 The Cooper Institutes and Centers of Excellence include: The Bone and Joint Institute, MD Anderson Cancer Center at Cooper, The Ripa Center for Women's Health and Wellness, The Cooper Heart Institute and Center for Population Health, among many others.

 In 2022, a $2 billion expansion of the hospital was announced, which is expected to take about a decade to complete.

 In November, 2023, Cooper University Health Care opened a two story campus in the Moorestown Mall in Moorestown, New Jersey at a cost of $150 million.

-Statistics
+In September, 2026, the record longest-standing, and 2nd-generation legacy board chairman, and known democratic political power broker George E. Norcross III committed a gift of $100 million dollars towards Cooper's ongoing expansion efforts in honor of his parents, Anne Carole Connor Norcross and former Cooper board chairman George E. Norcross Jr. It was the largest ever recorded philanthropic donation in New Jersey healthcare history, and the largest ever received by Cooper.
+A move that ultimately led to the decision to rename Cooper University Hospital to Cooper Norcross Health on September 23rd, 2026 in honor of that gift.
+According to press releases, the donation will be used toward investments in community of Camden, NJ (the location of Cooper Norcross' main hospital) with the intention of creating jobs, increasing education, training, and opportunities.

 In 2023, according to their annual report, Cooper University Hospital had: